aws-samples/cfn-multus-eks-managed-ng/README.md

   SecGrpIds: !Join [ " ", !Ref MultusSecurityGroupIds ]
 ````

-4. Through CloudFormation console, create a LaunchTeamplte using `eks-mng-lct-userdata.yaml`.
-This CFN template would create LaunchTemplate for the EKS managed nodegroup.
-   * You can define instance type/size, ssh key pair, and tag for each node.
-   * *MultusSubnets* - list of subnets to create multus interfaces from.
-   * *MultusSecurityGroupIds* - Security Group (or list of Security Groups) applied to multus interface(s).
-Note that, the number of MultusSecurityGroupIds doesn't match with number of MultusSubnets you selected, then only the first Security Group will be used for all Multus subnets listed.
-If you want to implement each individual Security Group for each Multus subnet, then you have to match selected numbers of Security Groups and Multus Subnets.

-5. In Amazon EKS console, go to your EKS cluster.
+4. In Amazon EKS console, go to your EKS cluster.
 And then select **Compute** section and then click **Add node group** to create an EKS managed node group.
    * At *Configure node group*, enable to use *Launch Template*, and select LauncTemplate created by  `eks-mng-lct-userdata.yaml`.
    * In *Sepcify networking* section, please select only primary K8s network subnet(s) for *Subnets*.
 (Multus subnets will be picked up by userData (using resource tag name of the subnet)).